Beatthehouse/pancakeswap-prediction-ai-bot/README.md

 ## 🤖📈 Strategy

+Boost Your Trading Success with Our AI-Powered PancakeSwap Prediction Bot!
-- The bot take a series of recomendations given by Trading View and proccess them together with the tendency of the rest of people betting.
-After the algorithm have complete, it choose to bet **🟢UP** or **🔴DOWN**.
+- Our bot takes a series of recommendations from Trading View and processes them along with the betting trends of other users.
+After the algorithm has completed, it makes a prediction on whether to bet **🟢UP** or **🔴DOWN**.
-- After all my testings in aprox 300 rounds I was able to achieve a **~70% Win rate**.
-Of course it depends of a lot of variables, so I can't ensure that you will reproduce the same behavior.
-But I can tell that I make $20 - $70 daily with $3 Bets.
+- Through testing approximately 300 rounds, we were able to achieve a **~70% win rate**.
+Of course, results may vary based on various factors, but we have consistently made $20-$70 daily with just $3 bets.
-- Before every round the bot will check if you have enough balance in your wallet and if you have reached the daily goal.
+- Before each round, the bot will check if you have sufficient balance in your wallet and if you have reached your daily profit goal.
-- Also it will save the daily history in the **/history** directory.
+- It will also save a daily history in the **/history** directory.
-- Be aware that after consecutive losses, statistically you have more chances to win in the next one.
+- Please note that after consecutive losses, there is a higher statistical probability of winning in the next round.
-- Inside **bot.js** in the ``THRESHOLD`` property of ``GLOBAL_CONFIG`` variable, you can configure the minimum certainty with which the bot will bet.
-For default it's set to 50, which means that from 50% certainty the bot will bet.
-You can raise it (50-100) to bet only when the bot is more sure about its prediction.
+- In the ``THRESHOLD`` property of the ``GLOBAL_CONFIG`` variable in **bot.js**, you can configure the minimum level of certainty required for the bot to make a bet.
+The default is set to 50, meaning the bot will only bet if it has at least 50% certainty in its prediction.
+You can increase this threshold (between 50-100) to only bet when the bot is more confident in its prediction.
-- Its recomendable to have x10 - x50 the amount of bet to have an average of rounds.
+- It is recommended to have **at least 10-50 times** the amount of your bet to average a sufficient number of rounds.

 💰You can check the history of rounds and claim rewards here: https://pancakeswap.finance/prediction